 PROJECTS & ACTIVITIES

 EXHIBITIONS.
-We create exhibitions to make visible the role of women in the study, management and protection of inland waters.
-These exhibitions are available for scientific, social or educational institutions around the world.
+We create exhibitions to highlight the role of women in the study, management and protection of inland waters.
+These exhibitions are available for scientific, social or educational institutions worldwide.

 |